-In your first year you will be assigned a tutor who will be available to help with academic or personal issues.
-In your second year this support will be continued through the Business School’s Pastoral Care programme – BBS Student Support – a team of specially chosen personal tutors who are available throughout the working week.
-Additionally, if you choose a four-year sandwich course, you will also be allocated an industrial tutor who will provide support during your work placement.
+Your personal tutor will be assigned in your first year and will be available to help with academic or personal issues.
+In your second year, this support will be continued through the Business School’s Pastoral Care programme – BBS Student Support – a team of specially chosen personal tutors who are available throughout the working week.
+Additionally, if you choose a four-year sandwich course, you will be allocated an industrial tutor who will provide support during your work placement.
 In your final year you will receive one‑to‑one supervision for your major project.

-Academic staff are available for a number of hours each week for students who need to get advice.
-Their availability will be displayed on their office doors so that students can make an appointment or drop by to see them if they have any concerns about their studies.
+Academic staff are available for a number of hours each week should you need to get advice.
+Their availability will be displayed on their office doors so you can make an appointment or drop by to see them if you have any concerns about your studies.

 Each subject is assessed either by a combination of continuous appraisal and examination or by coursework or examination alone.
 As a rough guide, the split is approximately 50:50 exam to coursework but the exact ratio varies depending on the modules you select.